The Two Child Problem: A Probability Puzzle

 Question 2

-Mr. Miller has two children.
-At least one of them is a boy.
-What is the probability that both children are boys?
+Among all families with two children in which at least one of the children is a boy, you pick a family at random.
+What is the probability that both children in that family are boys?

 Solution